 New South Wales (NSW) isn’t just an incredible place to live, it’s also a great place to study.
-Constantly topping student lifestyle surveys, Sydney has one of the biggest international student populations and ranked as the fourth most popular city in the world in the QS Best Student Cities 2016.
+Constantly topping student lifestyle surveys, Sydney has one of the biggest international student populations in the country and is ranked in the top 10 best student cities in the world for studying abroad in the QS Best Student Cities 2022.

 Sydney ranks in the top five QS Graduate Employability Rankings and offers internationally recognised qualifications, lecturers and teachers, as well as access to first-class facilities and resources.